SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 A configuration descriptor also stores a logic flag, which can either be *unknown* (i.e., no logic specified), or the name of an SMT-LIB logic, or the special name *NONE*.
-If this logic flag is set (i.e., not *unknown*), it takes precedence over the solver parameters listed in the previous table.
+If this logic flag is set (i.e., not *unknown*), it takes precedence over the four solver-selection parameters listed in the previous table.
 The solver combination is determined by the logic.
 The special logic name *NONE* means no theory solvers.

 If the logic is QF_IDL or QF_RDL and the mode is one-shot, then one can set the arith-solver to *auto*.
 In this setting, the actual